top of page

 Trying times in urbanity will call for increased conformity across multiple spheres of social life.
 Here, homogeny looms, so head for the hills.

-To be sure, what’s been foretold thus far will most likely come to pass with the prioritization of safety, which today is promoted by those who call themselves liberals.
-The concern for safety will ultimately smuggle grander initiatives to reconstitute society and it's spaces.
+To be sure, what’s been foretold thus far will most likely come to pass with the proactive caution promoted by legacy media (mostly left leaning) by corporations who stand to gain from it.
+These safety measures will snowball into grander initiatives to reconstitute society and it's spaces.
 Artists and thinkers will be replaced by technocrats and bureaucrats in the pursuit of actionable solutions and their enforcement.
-And his at the expense of expressive agency.
-What follows is a cascading series of ironies.
-The leadership will undoubtedly act under the flag liberalism, a ideology that once championed expressive agency, the artist.
+And this at the expense of expressive agency as it concerns architects and designers.
+What follows is a cascading series of ironies; As has already been the case, the administration becomes tyrannical and will implement the constraints on creativity when it used to champion the arts.
 The ones who pursue this expressive agency, will do so in the hinterlands, when the city had traditionally been the harbored the arts.
-The ones who achieve expressive anancy somewhere in the distance will be maligned by those who the hegemony calls its artists,
+The ones who achieve expressive agency somewhere in the distance will be maligned by those who the tyrannical hegemony calls its artists,

-Recently there has been an awakening to the presence and power of symbols.
-Across the country conversations are being had on whether these symbols have a place in our society.
+There has been a recent awakening to the presence and power of symbols.
+Across the country, conversations are being had on whether these symbols have a place in our society.
 These symbols have been mostly in the form of statues that represent transgressions perpetrated throughout history against certain ethnic groups.
 The movement against such symbols is led by groups who typically stand against, among other things, colonialism.
-The residential typology in suburbia is saturated with this language as most aesthetic styles adopted by developers are rooted in colonial European.
+The residential typology in suburbia is saturated with this language as most aesthetic styles adopted by developers are rooted in colonial Europe.
 This begs the question, why stop at statues when the built environment has so much more to offer for outrage?

 This approach offers an ontology of the architectural object understood at a larger scale since the abstinence from articulation forces any expression to more narrowly focus on massing.
 Consequently, issues of space and circulation, and configurations that project at an urban scale take precedence.
 The memetic phenomenon happens with the preservation of geometric features at the massing scale but subverting their relation to the massing with configuration criteria beyond those of a pragmatic nature